Leadership and Program Support

 Director of Community Education

 Sheila graduated from the University of Wisconsin-Milwaukee with degrees in English and Film Studies.
-After nearly two decades with the Milwaukee YMCA directing a variety of education and youth development programs, Sheila did a stint as a marketing manager with a dog training facility before landing at EBHS where she has been for five years.
+After nearly two decades with the Milwaukee YMCA directing a variety of education and youth development programs, Sheila did a stint as a marketing manager with a dog training facility before landing at EBHS where she has been for six years.
 Sheila has volunteered for several rescues and shelters through fostering, community outreach, dog walking, and animal care.
 She served on the first Friends of MADACC board, helping to raise funds for various shelter improvement and outreach initiatives.
-Sheila has two dogs: Sailor, a havanese and certified therapy dog who joins Sheila at various EBHS humane education visits and Ro, a whippet who is loving life!
-Sheila’s hobbies include classic films/TV, writing, and dog sports.
+Sheila shares her life with a sweet Whippet named Ro.
+Sheila’s hobbies include classic films/TV, writing, and dog activities.
 In April of 2020, Sheila earned the Certified Humane Education Specialist (CHES) Certification from the Academy of Prosocial Learning, becoming one of four Humane Educators in the state of Wisconsin with this distinction.
 Her favorite quote is,

 “Only the educated are free.” ~ Epictetus